NikosBakalis/UniBashShellProject/README.md

 # BashShell
-School Project.
+University Project.
 Create a Shell Script that allows you to work with a database on terminal.
 Working with the "dates.dat" (database) file.
 Get info using terminal from this database.